 You might be a bit apprehensive about providing feedback to the person who referred a candidate to you at any stage of the process, but it’s really important that you keep them in the loop about what’s going on so that they don’t think that their contact has gone down a black hole!
 You don’t have to divulge every little detail, but you should give an update as to whether or not you will be moving forward with their application.
 Just don’t get yourself into a situation where you’ve told the employee that you’re not going to call them in for a second interview before you’ve told the candidate themselves!

-OR look into getting one set up for your company ASAP.
-If you’re not promoting the programme within the company, you could be missing out on the opportunity entirely.
-Don’t just leave it up to the employees to approach you with referrals – make an announcement at your next company meeting, or send an email around asking employees for their referrals.
+Or, look into getting one set up for your company ASAP.
+If you’re not promoting the programme within the company, you could be missing out on talent opportunities.
+Don’t just leave it up to the employees to approach you with referrals.
+Make an announcement at your next company meeting, or send an email around asking employees for their referrals.
 Employees might not be forthcoming if they don’t fully understand how referrals work, or if there’s no clear incentive.

-…Whether it’s good news or not.
 Remember, it’s not just your reputation and the company’s reputation that you need to think about, but also the reputation of the person that made the referral.
 They put in the time and effort to refer a person that they thought would be a good fit for the company.
 It’s your responsibility to let them know the outcome.
 The last thing that you want to do is alienate the employee that referred them, or leave a bad taste in their mouth.
 Who knows, they may have future referrals for you that you’ll never get to see if their trust in you is shaken.
-Oh, and also, it’s really just common courtesy.

 Just because you have some referrals to work with doesn’t mean you can forget about all of the other candidates that have applied for the position.
 Remember – you could have a golden candidate that is perfect for the job and ready to start immediately that could be sitting in a (virtual) pile of applications and going unnoticed because you’re dedicating your time to referrals and putting everything else on the long finger.

 This isn’t so that they’ll treat them any differently or give them preferential treatment in interviews.
-It’s so that if the candidate mentions the employee that referred them in the interview, the Hiring Manager won’t be completely blindsided and look at them as if they have ten heads!
+It’s so that if the candidate mentions the employee that referred them in the interview, the Hiring Manager won’t be completely blindsided.
 From the candidate’s perspective, they could also feel as though they have said something wrong or ‘let the cat out of the bag’ which could throw off the entire interview.
-Avoid this by giving the Hiring Manager a heads-up ahead of the interview.
+Avoid this by giving the Hiring Manager a heads-up before the interview.

 A.B.P = Always Be Pipelining.
-Always be thinking about your pipeline when it comes to referrals.
+Always think about your pipeline when it comes to referrals.
 They may not be the best fit for a position that you currently have, but they could very well be perfect for one that’s just not open yet.